 Board of Chiropractic Examiners: Continuing Education Requirements

-B. Inactive licensees need not complete CE requirements.
-Upon reactivation of a chiropractic license, CE requirements must be met as outlined in Rule 1.
+- Inactive licensees need not complete CE requirements.
+Upon reactivation of a chiropractic license, CE requirements must be met as outlined in Board Rule.

-C. Continuing education must have as its primary objective the increase of professional competence of licensed chiropractors, and include scientific clinics, forums, or chiropractic educational study consisting of subjects basic to the field of the healing arts.
-A licensee is responsible for ensuring that CE courses comply with the requirements and 12-33-116, C.R.S.
+- Continuing education must have as its primary objective the increase of professional competence of licensed chiropractors, and include scientific clinics, forums, or chiropractic educational study consisting of subjects basic to the field of the healing arts.
+A licensee is responsible for ensuring that CE courses comply with requirements.
 The Board does not pre-approve CE courses, curriculum or programs.

 1 semester hour = 15 CE credit hours

 1 quarter hour = 8.5 CE credit hours

 - Program sponsors shall present continuing chiropractic education that constitutes a meritorious learning experience.
 If a sponsor falsified information regarding the course, the Board may require the sponsor's future courses be pre-approved.